luchaoo7/free-vpn/README.md

 - vpn password: test1

 All we need to do now is find the Public IP of where our VPN is running.
-We need to go to our AWS account and find the EC2 instance with thee name "OpenVPN" that was create when we deployed our application.
+We need to go to our AWS account and find the EC2 instance with the name "free-vpn" that was create when we deployed our application.

 ### Future update